0x-noad/dkey-demo/README.md

     - click on the Account drop down, then "+ Add account or hardware wallet", then "Import Account", and paste in the private key
 - manually connect MetaMask to the website (if it doesn't do so automatically):
     - click the three dots at the top right > "Connected sites" > "Manually connect to current site"
-    - (to make life easier, only connect ALICE's wallet to http://localhost:8081/ and BOB's to http://localhost:8082/)
+    - (to make life easier, only connect ALICE's and BOB's wallets to their respective pages)

 Now you should be ready to go!

-First thing to do when you get ALICE's page loaded is to run the 'setup' command and input the 'Test' smart contract address.
+First thing to do on each page is to run the 'setup' command and input the 'Test' smart contract address.
-(Do the same when you get to Bob's page)

 And the rest should be easy enough to follow!
-To simulate trading DKEYs and inputting multiple BIDs, you can load multiple BOB pages (all on http://localhost:8082/) -- and set up each with a different wallet address taken from your local blockchain.
+To simulate trading DKEYs and inputting multiple BIDs, you can load multiple BOB pages and set up each with a different wallet address taken from your local blockchain.

 ...